ad-freiburg/ad-blog/content/post/project-qlever-cloud-benchmark/index.md

 The very first DBLP benchmark used the older Sparqloscope TSV file and an earlier `qlever-control` version.
 At first, the results looked promising for QLever, but on closer inspection we found several methodological problems.

-**Problem 1: Query Format.** The TSV benchmark file wraps each logical query in an extra outer `COUNT` layer:
+**Problem 1: Benchmark harness configuration.** For the initial DBLP run I used older Sparqloscope TSV file with `qlever benchmark-queries` in its default “count” mode (without `--download-or-count download`).
+The TSV benchmark already wraps each logical query in a `COUNT` structure:

 ```sql
 -- AD Freiburg TSV format (dblp.benchmark.tsv)
 SELECT (COUNT(*) AS ?qlever_count_)